Why You Should Upgrade Your Fading Phone System Now

 Whether your business is ready or not, adhering to technological tool standards is essential if a company wishes to maintain a competitive advantage.

 Aging phone systems were not designed for the daily deluge of innovation, they were designed to make calls on a wholesale scale.
 Failure to upgrade can leave you lacking crucial systems like call recording (Compliance), analytics (Strategic HR) and customer data (CRM).

 Want a new CRM?
 Sorry, you’ll have to upgrade.
 Want to expand your operation to a new territory?
 Sorry, you’ll have to upgrade.

-A major difference you would get with a cloud-based telephony upgrade, is you would gain the ability to expand and contract your services from a dedicated UC Portal.
+A major difference you would get with a cloud-based phone system upgrade, is you would gain the ability to expand and contract your services from a dedicated UC Portal.